Sunday 16 February 2020

 This full-day workshop is suitable for bodyworkers, massage therapists, yoga teachers, sexuality practitioners, doulas, midwives, nurses, first responders, kinesiologists, TCM & shiatsu practitioners, energy healers and any other professionals who rely on touch in their work with clients.

-We will share practical body-mind approaches for supporting clients with trauma via a combination of theory and somatic practices.
+We will share practical body-mind approaches for supporting clients with trauma via a combination of theory, reflective and somatic practices.

 The following topics will be covered in some depth: